Death of Pyotr Ilyich Tchaikovsky: A social stigma

-Even with these numbers, the attribution of Tchaikovsky's death to cholera was as surprising to many as the suddenness of his demise.
-While cholera touched all levels of society, it was largely considered a disease of the poor.
-This stigma made cholera a vulgar and socially demeaning manner of demise.
-The fact Tchaikovsky died from such a cause appeared to degrade his reputation among the upper classes and struck many as inconceivable.
+Even with these numbers, the attribution of Tchaikovsky's death to cholera appeared to degrade his reputation among the upper classes and struck many as inconceivable.
+While cholera infected all levels of society, it was largely considered a disease of the poor.

-True to its reputed form, the cholera outbreak that had begun in the summer of 1893 in St. Petersburg had been confined primarily to the city's slums, where the poor "lived in crowded, insanitary conditions without observing elementary medical conditions."
+The cholera outbreak that had begun in the summer of 1893 in St. Petersburg had been confined primarily to the city's slums, where the poor "lived in crowded, insanitary conditions without observing elementary medical conditions."
 The disease did not affect more affluent and educated families because they observed the medical protocols forbidding the use or drinking of unboiled water.
 Moreover, this epidemic had begun waning with the arrival of the cold autumn weather.
 On 13 October, 200 cases of cholera were reported.
 By 6 November, the day of Tchaikovsky's death, this number had been reduced to 68 cases, accompanied by "a sharp decline in mortality".
 Though these figures were taken from Novosti i Birzhevaya Gazeta, Poznansky challenges them as inaccurate.

-Also, Tchaikovsky's friend Hermann Laroche reported that the composer was scrupulous in his personal hygiene.
+Also, Tchaikovsky's friend Herman Laroche reported that the composer was scrupulous in his personal hygiene.
 In the hope of avoiding doctors, Laroche writes, "he relied above all on hygiene, of which he seemed (to my layman's view) to be a true master".
 The media noted this as they questioned the composer's death.
 "How could Tchaikovsky, having just arrived in Petersburg and living in excellent hygienic conditions, have contracted the infection?" asked a reporter for the Petersburg Gazette.
 A writer for Russian Life noted, "[E]veryone is astounded by the uncommon occurrence of the lightning-fast infection with Asiatic cholera of a man so very temperate, modest, and austere in his daily habits."